mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 **LFCs** (log-fold-changes):
-For each condition, the LFC is calculated as the log-base-2 of the ratio of mean insertion count in that condition **relative to the mean of means across all the conditions**.
+For each condition, the LFC is calculated as the log-base-2 of the ratio of mean insertion count in that condition **relative to the mean of means across all the conditions** (by default).
+However, you can change this by desginating a specific reference condition using the flag **\-\-ref**.
+(If there are multiple reference conditions, they may be given as a comma separated list.)
+(If you are using interactions, it is more complicated to specify a reference condition by name because they have to include the interactions, e.g. as shown in the column headers in the output file.)
 Pseudocount are incorporated to reduce the impact of noise on LFCs, based on the formula below.
 The pseudocounts can be adjusted using the -PC flag.
 Changing the pseudocounts (via -PC) can reduce the artifactual appearance of genes with